askap-vast/vast-tools/docs/components/survey.md

     `EPOCH12` is now the epoch that was observed between `11x` and `13` that was processed after these observations.
     Please refer to the [VAST wiki page](https://github.com/askap-vast/vast-project/wiki/Pilot-Survey-Status-&-Data){:target="_blank"} for the full details (VAST GitHub organization membership required).

-The `Survey` component offers some convenient parameters and data on the VAST Pilot Survey or the ASKAP telescope.
+The `Survey` component offers convenient data on the VAST Pilot Survey or the ASKAP telescope.

 These include: